 After calculating the consensus, both the prediction at the target level and the projected predictions are compared with the \ac{HC}, defining an additional loss based on the divergence from the \ac{HC}.
-To this purpose, we employ the \ac{JSD}, which is defined as follows:
+To this purpose, we emply a \ac{JSD} loss rather than a standard \ac{KLD}.
+While the \ac{KLD} is widely used to measure the difference between two probability distributions, its asymmetry makes it better suited for scenarios where one distribution is a fixed ``ground truth" or prior.
+In this case, all hierarchical levels provide dynamically trained ``soft" votes, with no reference distribution.
+The symmetry in the \ac{JSD} ensures balanced regularization between the projected predictions and the consensus, also providing stabler gradients due to its bounded nature.
+In the proposed framework, the \ac{JSD} loss is computed as follows:

 where $\mathbf{q}$ is a mixture distribution of $\hat{\mathbf{p}}^{\tilde{h}}_{HC}$ and $\hat{\mathbf{p}}^{h\rightarrow\tilde{h}}$ calculated as $\mathbf{q}=\frac{1}{2}(\hat{\mathbf{p}}^{\tilde{h}}_{HC}+\hat{\mathbf{p}}^{h\rightarrow\tilde{h}})$, $\text{KLD}$ represents the \ac{KLD}, and we omit the dependency on $\mathbf{x}$ for simplicity.
 Please note that when $h=\tilde{h}$, we have that $\hat{\mathbf{p}}^{h\rightarrow\tilde{h}} = \hat{\mathbf{p}}^{\tilde{h}}$.
 Lastly, we can retrieve the \ac{JSD} losses calculated at the different hierarchical levels and compute the final $\mathcal{L}_{HC}$ penalty loss: